PubMed® Tutorial FAQ

 That is up to you.
 The PubMed Tutorial is designed so that you can go through the entire training program in one session or go through selected modules individually.
 If you do the entire program in one session and do all the reviews and practice exercises, it may take anywhere from one to several hours.
 If you do a selected module it may take as little as 15 minutes of your time.

-The tutorial was designed to work on Windows® Operating Systems with Microsoft Internet Explorer® version 6+ or with Netscape™ version 7+, and works best on Macintosh® computers using Mozilla Firefox™ or Opera™ 8+.
-It may not work properly with the AOL browser.
-You may encounter other inconsistencies or incompatibilities between browsers, and what can work for one may not necessarily work for another.
+The tutorial was originally designed to work on Windows® Operating Systems with Microsoft Internet Explorer® version 6+ or with Netscape™ version 7+, and works best on Macintosh® computers using Mozilla Firefox™ or Opera™ 8+.
+You may encounter inconsistencies or incompatibilities between browsers, and what can work for one may not necessarily work for another.

-This course contains animated demonstrations of procedures, for which you will need Macromedia Flash™ player version 6+.
+This course contains animated demonstrations of procedures which are currently being updated for compatibility with iOS devices as well as Windows-based systems.
+You will need Macromedia Flash™ player version 6+ for the older material.
 This player can be downloaded and installed at no cost from Adobe.
 There are known conflicts with the Flash animations on Macintosh® computers using Microsoft Internet Explorer or Netscape 7.x, and on Windows 2000 using Mozilla Firefox™.
 If you are having difficulty with the Flash player for Unix, please check that you have the latest version of the Flash player installed and minimize the number of other applications running while you are viewing the tutorial.